Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Preliminaries

-{\bf Permutation Equivariance.} In the context of (hyper)graph learning, the goal is to design a function \( f \) that takes a higher-order tensor \( A \) as input and produces an output.
-Since the tensor representation of a graph undergoes substantial changes when the node labeling is permuted, it is essential that the function \( f \) exhibit invariance or equivariance with respect to node permutations.
-Specifically, if the output is a scalar or vector, \( f \) must be permutation-invariant, meaning that
+In (hyper)graph learning, a common goal is to design a function \( f \) that maps a higher-order tensor \( \mathbf{A} \) to an output.
+Because the tensor representation changes under node permutation, it is essential for \( f \) to exhibit invariance or equivariance with respect to these permutations.
+If the output is a scalar or a vector, \( f \) must be permutation-invariant, meaning that

 holds for any permutation \( \pi \in \mathbb{S}_n \).
 Conversely, if the output is a tensor, \( f \) must be permutation-equivariant, ensuring that